Interaction with Hyper-V

 Considerations when using Production Checkpoints

-Be aware that enabling Production Checkpoints (introduced with Hyper-V 2016) will change the behavior of the checkpoint creation process as part of a Veeam backup: Even if the Veeam backup job is configured with guest processing disabled, the production checkpoint creation process will perform in-guest VSS snapshots for each VM in the job.
-Veeam triggers these checkpoints with the VSS_BT_FULL
+Be aware that enabling Production Checkpoints will alter the checkpoint creation process during a Veeam backup.
+Even if the Veeam backup job is configured with guest processing disabled, the production checkpoint creation process will still perform in-guest VSS snapshots for each VM in the job.
+By default, Veeam triggers these checkpoints using the VSS_BT_FULL

-method by default to make sure all applications will be in a consistent state.
-Please note that this is different from Hyper-V’s default creation process of production checkpoints, e.g. via Hyper-V Manager, where the VSS_BT_COPY
+method to ensure all applications are in a consistent state.
+This differs from Hyper-V’s default production checkpoint creation (e.g., via Hyper-V Manager), which uses the VSS_BT_COPY

 Why is this difference important?
-If you are protecting VMs running database servers (e.g. MS SQL) using this configuration, it leads to the situation that transaction logs will be truncated as a part of this production checkpoint creation!
-So you have to make sure that this truncation does not interfere with any other log processing you implement outside Veeam (see also Hyper-V Settings page of the user guide).
+When protecting VMs running database servers (e.g., MS SQL) with this configuration, transaction logs will be truncated as part of the production checkpoint creation process.
+Therefore, it is crucial to ensure that this truncation does not conflict with any other log processing you have implemented outside of Veeam.
+For more information, refer to the Hyper-V Settings page of the user guide.

 Path | HKEY_LOCAL_MACHINE\SOFTWARE\Veeam\Veeam Backup and Replication |